ssc-spc-ccoe-cei/aws-guardrails-cac-solution/src/lambda/gc13_emergency_account_testing/README.md

 ## Parameters

-- `s3ObjectPath` - The path to a file containing the list of EventBridge rule names that need to be in-place (required).
-The file is a text file where each rule name is separated by a new line.
 - `ExecutionRoleName` - The role name that the function will assume (default: `AWSA-GCLambdaExecutionRole`)
 - `AuditAccountID` - The AWS account ID for the audit account (default: current account)
+- `BgUser1` - The IAM user name of the break-glass user number 1
+- `BgUser2` - The IAM user name of the break-glass user number 2

 ## Function entry point